About Me

 INTERESTS

 I love exploring the mountains and spending time outdoors.
 Hiking is one of my favorite activities — especially a good scramble to reach the summit.
-In the winter, I go downhill and cross country skiing.
-I get overly excited when it snows and am content to sit on the couch with a cup of tea and watch the snowflakes fall past my window.
+Since moving to the Cambridge in 2025, I’ve learned to embrace the flat countryside and started going on day and multi-day bike trips.
+I get excited when it snows and love skiing in the winter.